Who We Are

 How Does It Work?

-one or more nets are set up for overall state coordination.
-This will
+frequencies and one or more nets are set up for overall state coordination.

-include the use of HF, UHF/VHF and packet modes.
-The SEC coordinates
+This will include the use of HF, UHF/VHF and packet modes.
+The

-all movements of volunteers and equipment through the state.
-The DECs
+SEC coordinates all movements of volunteers and equipment through the state.

-will set up marshalling sites in the affected areas, make their needs known, and
+The DECs will set up marshalling sites in the affected areas, make their

 WHAT IF I JUST SHOW UP?

-also be a crime scene, people who just show up without going through and being properly
+that it will also be a crime scene, people who just show up without going through

-assigned and documented at the marshalling areas will probably end up arrested!
+and being properly assigned and documented at the marshalling areas will probably

-shelters, mobile units working on tactical and logistical problems, hospitals
+Centers, shelters, mobile units working on tactical and logistical problems,

-and clinics, triage areas, and provide communications for critical agencies who
+hospitals and clinics, triage areas, and provide communications for critical

-do not have compatible radios of their own.
-You may be in an office
+agencies who do not have compatible radios of their own.
+You may be

-or out in a parking lot.
-Our strength is our ability to set up most
+in an office or out in a parking lot.
+Our strength is our ability to

 The CT ARES Leadership Council